Rajapaksa ally named PM in Sri Lanka as protest site cleared

 Credit: Eranga Jayawardena

-Army soldiers clear anti-government protest camps after an eviction of protesters from the presidential secretariat premise in Colombo, Sri Lanka, Friday, July 22, 2022.
+Army soldiers stand guard near a barricade following an eviction of protesters from the presidential secretariat premise in Colombo, Sri Lanka, Friday, July 22, 2022.
 (AP Photo/Eranga Jayawardena)

 Credit: Eranga Jayawardena